-The stock assessment and management approach used in the small pelagic fisheries undergoes detailed peer review through the Scientific Committee and Management Committee.
+The stock assessment and management approach used in the small pelagic fisheries, provided by IFOP, undergoes detailed peer review through the Scientific Committee and Management Committee (Comité Científico Técnico de Pesquerías de Pequeños Pelágicos, CCT-PP).

 This peer review can be considered to be both internal and external as members of the committees may be outside the assessment process.
 In addition, both IFOP and SUBPESCA have commissioned external peer reviews, for example, the series of workshops convened with Peru, invited international experts to evaluate the setting of biological reference points within the MSY framework.